 Plan Families allow you to define different levels of service within the same family of offerings.
-For example, you may have a "Bronze/Silver/Gold" package, or a "Standard/Advanced" package.
-Each of the Plans in the family offer the same types of goods and services, but the customer receives higher or lower levels of services or entitlements based on the package they have purchased.
+For example, you may have a "Bronze/Silver/Gold" package or a "Standard/Advanced" package.
+Each of the Plans in the family offers the same types of goods and services, but the customer receives higher or lower levels of services or entitlements based on the package they have purchased.

 The Plan Family itself is simply a logical grouping of the Plans in the family so they appear organized in your Catalog.
 The power of the Plan Family lies in the Relationships and Rules that you define among the different Plans.
 Using these concepts, you can control which upgrade and downgrade paths are "valid", and you can define how the different Products transfer between the Plans when they are migrated.

 Using Plan Families with their associated Relationships and Rules support the following types of plan migrations:

 - Frequency changes (e.g. migrate from monthly to yearly in the same Plan)

 - Plan updates (e.g. migrate to the 2017 version of a legacy Plan)